willn2/Newman-planar-elast-25/ReadME.txt

 	Contains:
 		-> bmode_axial_vec: Axial axis of size 1xN, where N is the axial samples.
 Units are in mm. bmode_axial_vec(1) is the top of the phantom. bmode_axial_vec(end) is the bottom.
 		-> bmode_lateral_vec: Lateral axis of size 1xM, where M is the lateral samples.
 Units are in mm. bmode_lateral_vec(1) is the left side of the phantom. bmode_lateral_vec(end) is the right side.
-	Details: When registering the image axes from US to Abaqus, we center each axis on 0 such that the center of the phantom represents the origin (0,0).
+	Details: When registering the image axes from US to Abaqus, we center each axis around 0 such that the center of the phantom represents the origin (0,0).

 bmode_image_parameters.mat:
 	Contains: